Auditing Demographic Bias in Facial Landmark Detection for Fair Human-Robot Interaction: METHODS

 \subsection{Model architecture and implementation details}

 A consistent backbone is required to meaningfully assess demographic bias in facial landmark detection.
-Therefore, we adopt a standard face alignment model from the public repository\footnote{\url{https://github.com/pcr-upm/students_landmarks}}, built on a U-Net architecture with a ResNet-34 encoder pre‑trained on ImageNet.
+Therefore, we adopt a standard face alignment model built on a U-Net architecture with a ResNet-34 encoder pre‑trained on ImageNet.
+The architecture and training code are available in the public repository\footnote{\url{https://github.com/pcr-upm/students_landmarks}}.

-To train our model, we shuffle the training set and split it into 90\% training and 10\% validation subsets.
+To train our model, we shuffle the WFLW training set and split it into 90\% training and 10\% validation subsets.
 We always select the model parameters with the lowest validation error.
 The input images provided to the model correspond only to the region containing the face, according to the dimensions of the bounding box associated with each image.
 Since the bounding boxes may be rectangular, they are enlarged along their shorter dimension to make them squares.
 The bounding boxes are further expanded by 30\% to avoid excessively tight framing around the face before being resized to $256 \times 256$ pixels.
 During training, we perform data augmentation by applying random changes in hue, saturation, and brightness.